binary-river/tips/bash-tips.md

 ### source
 `source [scriptname]`
-:Allow using functions in file [scriptname] on command line
+ : Allow using functions in file [scriptname] on command line
 <br>

-# make
+### make
 `make [target]`
-:run codes which is belong to target in makefile, makefile is consisted like this
+ : Run codes which is belong to target in makefile, makefile is consisted like this
 ```
 [target] : [dependencies..]